 PHILADELPHIA, Feb.
-21.-The Inquirer prints under Washington date a lengthy dispatch from Robert P. Porter, ex-superintendent of census, giving what he believes to be the policy of the administration regarding
+21.-The Inquirer prints under Washington da'e a lengthy dispatch from Robert P. Porter, ex-superintendent of census, giving what he believes to be the polev of the administration regarding Cuba.

-Mr. Porter thinks that Spain wi'l be asked to allow the Cubans to purchase their liberty by the issuance of Cuban bonds, this government to assume the responsibility of collecting the customs duties and thus see that the revenues of the government are applied to the payment of interest on the
+Mr. Porter thinks that Spain will be asked to allow the Cubans to purchase their liberty by the issuance of Cuban bonds, this government to assume the responsibility of collecting the customs duties and thus see that the revenues of the government are applied guished men. to the payment of interest on the

-Concerning the Maine disaster, Mr. Porter says there is little doubt that t was blown up from without, but it will be difficult to fasten guilt on the Spanish authorities.
-He concludes that the situation is critical, and that the coming week may bring about a crisis.
+Concerning the Maine diasster, Mr. Porter says there is little doubt that it was blown up from without, but will be difficult to facton guilt on the Span'sh authorities He concludes that | charge, arrived in the city this eventhe situation is critical, and that the coming week may bring shout a crisis.

-The appointment of Count Cassani an ambassador to the Unite States instead of minister, is gazetted at St. Petersburg.
+The appointment of Count Cassant an ambassador to the Unite States to Dyea. instead of minister, is gazetted at St. Petersburg.

-Veterans Ready for a Brush.
+Veterans Brady for a Brush.

 NEW YORK, Feb.
-21.-The Monitor Association of Naval Veterans, port of Brooklyn, has adopted a series of resolutions on the subject of the Maine disaster which, expressing sympachy with the friends and relatives of the victims, says:
+21.-The Monitor Association of Navai Veterans, port of Brooklys, has adopted a series of resolutions on the subject of the Maine disaster which, expressing sympa by with the friends and relatives of the victims, says:

-Resolved, That the same spirit which lead us to the defense of our country in 1861 is still alive within our breasts, and if any wrong has been done, which God forbid, but if such is the fact, we hereby offer our services to our beloved country and its flag.
+Resolved.
+That the same voirit which lead us to the defense of our country in 1861 is still alive within our breasts, and if any wrong has been done, which God forbid, but if such is the fact, we hereby offer our services to our beloved country and its flag.